-Gazelle have adapted to a wide range of habitats, from arid to semi-arid—and in the case of springbok and some Grant’s subspecies they have adapted to watered grassland, as preferred by the Thomson’s gazelle.
-Roan and sable inhabit grasslands that have good bush and tree cover, and both frequent well-watered grasslands and wooded valleys.
+Gazelle has adapted to a wide range of habitats, from arid to semi-arid—and in the case of springbok and some Grant’s subspecies, they have adapted to watered grassland preferred by the Thomson’s gazelle.
+Roan and sable inhabit grasslands with good bush and tree cover and frequent well-watered grasslands and wooded valleys.
 In contrast, oryx prefer an arid habitat and can live in total desert conditions.
-Interestingly, as is the case with the steenbok, oryx (or gemsbok as they are known in Southern Africa) are also water-independent.
+Interestingly, as is the case with the steenbok, oryx (or gemsbok known in Southern Africa) is also water-independent.

 All species of reduncinae antelope prefer wetlands or tall, tussocked, marshy grasslands.
 Even hillside-living reedbuck are associated with wet grasslands and hill marshes.

-In general, tragelaphinae live at low densities in arid to sub-humid areas, favoring regions of thick cover such as shady, broken forest and bushland.
-This is true of the greater kudu and nyala.
-Two notable exceptions are eland, which frequent open grasslands and often roam as high as 14,850 feet, and the long-hoofed sitatunga, which live in swamps and marshy lakesides throughout eastern Africa.
-Small antelope live in a wide range of habitats, from forests to thickets, to kopjes, rock outcrops and open grasslands.
+In general, alcelaphine lives at low densities in arid to sub-humid areas, favoring regions of thick cover such as shady, broken forest, and bushland.
+It’s also true of the greater kudu and nyala.
+Two notable exceptions are eland, which frequently opens grasslands and often roam as high as 14,850 feet—the long-hoofed sitatunga, which lives in swamps and marshy lakesides throughout eastern Africa.
+Small antelope live in a wide range of habitats, from forests to thickets, to kopjes, rock outcrops, and open grasslands.

-Some male antelopinae (including gazelles such as springbok) and alcelaphinae (including wildebeest and tsessebe) are territorial during the breeding season.
-Males set up their territories and try to prevent females from leaving, despite a tendency to want to move on when the grass supply is diminishing.
+Some male antelope (including gazelles such as springbok) and alcelaphine (including wildebeest and tsessebe) are territorial during the breeding season.
+Males set up their territories and try to prevent females from leaving, despite a tendency to move on when the grass supply is diminishing.

 Both steenbok and duiker pair for life and remain territorial.
 Territory sizes may vary from 165 to 1,650 feet in diameter, depending on the season and local conditions.
-Such relatively small territories allow the animals to know precisely the location and season for food plants, the best escape routes and the most effective hiding places.
-Sexual maturity may be reached in less than a year.
-Gestation lasts about six months, therefore, two births a year are possible with a relatively constant food supply.
+Such relatively small territories allow the animals to know precisely the location and season for food plants, the best escape routes, and the most effective hiding places.
+They reach sexual maturity in less than a year.
+Gestation lasts about six months.
+Therefore, two births a year are possible with a relatively constant food supply.
 Before it is 2 years old, the young animal will leave its parents’ territory.

-Waterbuck, puku, lechwe and various species of reedbuck live in small, loose associations of adult females and young, moving through a world of male-dominated territories.
+Waterbuck, puku, lechwe, and various reedbuck species live in small, loose associations of adult females and young, moving through a world of male-dominated territories.
 Groups are rarely larger than 10 to 15 animals.
-Lechwe exhibit a variation on the territorial theme.
+Lechwe exhibits a variation on the territorial theme.
 They establish a “lek,” or territorial breeding ground, where a group of dominant males display and mate with females.
 Gestation lasts about nine months before a single calf is dropped.

-In the subfamily tragelaphinae, the onset of female sexual maturity begins at 18 months old.
-Males continue to grow beyond sexual maturity, so that the difference between the sexes becomes gradually more striking.
+In the subfamily alcelaphine, the onset of female sexual maturity begins at 18 months old.
+Males continue to grow beyond sexual maturity so that the difference between the sexes becomes gradually more striking.
 A single calf is born after a gestation of about six months.
 Calves are weaned at 3 to 4 months old.